xocolatl-aficionado/heart/README.md

 #### Demo
 See [demo](breathein.netlify.app) on the Chrome browser on your phone.
+Works for only Android presently.

+#### Features
+- Touch the box on top of screen.
+The flashlight should turn on, and thereafter place the finger on the back camera and visualize your heartbeat.
+Breathe as the breathing circle indicates.
+- To debug values, touch the graph (either on phone or desktop) to download a JSON of values and run the code described in the [Testing](#testing) section.
+See sample JSON in the repo for format.

 #### Architecture
 ```
 +---------------------+